top of page

 WELCOME

 This is my history blog!
 I post two to ten times a week on my blog.
-My blog consists of over 200 books and over 160 blog posts.
-My writing has improved over time so please take that into consideration!
+My blog consists of over 500 books and over 215 blog posts.
+My writing has improved over time so please take that into consideration by reading the newer ones first!

 The Power of Athens